The Celebrity Personal Assistant Network

 I wish I had a dollar for every bad video interview I've had with job seekers.
 I could retire.
 Even though I sent them a "heads up" to make sure their equipment works, so many of them don't heed the warning and "wing it."

-I'm sure they don't intentionally tank the interview, it's just they were overconfident and thought they were better with online interviews than they thought.
-Again, do a practice video with a friend is important to practice good eye contact.
+I'm sure they don't intentionally tank the interview; it's just they were overconfident and thought they were better with online interviews than they thought.
+Again, doing a trial video meeting with a friend is important to practice good eye contact.
 If an acquaintance isn't available to help you prepare for a video, then use a family member.

 Look at the camera, not at the screen